misschohoh/wiki-test/README.md

 ##### Special & Special Programs

+These are Programs/Special pricing we have that Marketing comes up with.
+They are specific to the type of customer.

   + FINAL MARKDOWN SPG 2016
   + Antigua Attic
   + Golf Outerwear 2016 Fall
   + Slazenger Free Ball - Hat Prm
   + Evet Planner for Spring 2017

+   Price list specific to customer(s)

   + golf & Lic Tennis 144
   + Golf - Tennis 288 pricing

+  These are Programs/Special pricing we have that Marketing comes up with.
+They are specific to the type of customer.

   + Screen Print 48-143-Lic
   + Screen Print 48-143-Golf-Corp-Ten